 Rehearsals are contracts.

-You’re combining a group of musicians and tech folks with a list of songs, a series of transitions and some various impromptu arrangements and putting it all down in concrete for your weekend worship.
+You combine a group of musicians and tech folks with a list of songs, a series of transitions, and various impromptu arrangements and put it all down in concrete for your weekend worship.
 That’s why rehearsals are so important.

 There are many ways to have and lead these time slots, but here are five basic rehearsal ground rules for any worship team: